Velocidex/velociraptor-docs/dev/image-guidelines.md

 ### Velociraptor theme

-For consistency, and to avoid confusing new users, we use a single GUI theme for all screenshots: the **Velociraptor Light** theme which is the default for new installations.
+For consistency, and to avoid confusing new users, we use a single GUI theme for all screenshots: the **Standard Docs** theme which is based on the default Velociraptor Light them but with some additional legibility tweaks.

-#### Theme tweaks

-While screenshots do need to depict the actual application UI, it's reasonable to tweak some aspects to make the screenshots a bit clearer for documentation purposes.

-1. using a slightly heavier font weight: 500 rather than 400.
-On Windows the fonts seem to render slightly lighter for some unknown reason.
-2. using pure black or white as the text color instead of lower contrast tones.
-3. reducing the opacity of the modal backdrop so that items in the background are not excessively dimmed

-We have a special theme named "Standard Docs", expressly for making screenshots, which applies these tweaks on top of the Velociraptor Light theme.

 ![](image-guidelines/docs-theme.png)